God restores us. He restores our souls… He restores everything.

-All it takes is rising to our feet and putting one foot in front of the other, keeping our eyes firmly fixed on our Father.
+All it takes is rising to our feet and putting one foot in front of the other as we keep our eyes firmly fixed on our Father.

 “But Jesus looked at them and said… ‘With men this is impossible, but with God all things are possible.’”—Matthew 19:26

-Peter walked upon the water with Jesus, and it was not until his eyes turned from Him to the storm around them, that He sank into the waves.
-This is true for all us.
-When storms of trial, test, tribulation, and temptation come, the surest way to rise above the waters and find our restoration is to keep our eyes fixed on God.
+Peter walked upon the water with Jesus, and it was not until his eyes turned from the Messiah to the storm around them that he sank into the waves.
+This is true for all of us.
+When storms of trial, test, tribulation, and temptation come, the surest way to rise above the waters and find restoration is to keep our eyes fixed on God.
 We must not remove our eyes from His love-filled gaze!

 “…Jesus spoke to them, saying, ‘Be of good cheer!
 It is I; do not be afraid.’

 “And Peter answered Him… ‘Lord, if it is You, command me to come to You on the water.’